JonEilers/analyticalgenomics.org/_pages/home.md

 header:
   overlay_image: /assets/images/home/cuke1.jpg

-excerpt: "This is a website about my studies of the Sea Cucumber *Apostichopus californicus*.
-In it I have detailed the process I went through to assembly and annotate the *A. californicus* genome. --Jon Eilers"
+excerpt: "This is a website about my studies of genomics and work on the Sea Cucumber *Apostichopus californicus*. --Jon Eilers"

 feature_row: